Specialty coffee shops in Valencia -

 Bluebell Coffee Co.

 "Bluebell, pretty bluebell....you will always be the flower of my heart.".
 This song by Scott Walker is what inspired Marián to give her coffee shop the name Bluebell Coffee Co.
 Together with her sister Yolanda and her sisters partner Erwan, she opened the first specialty coffee shop in Valencia in September 2014.
 It is located in the bohemian Ruzafa neighbourhood, where Valencians love to shop vintage and go for drinks in funky bars.
-Since July 2016 there are two Bluebells ringing in town, as the trio has just opened their second coffee shop in "Las Naves", a contemporary creative space close to the port.

 Before Marián started her business, she lived in the US where she completely immersed into the local coffee culture.
 A small café in Montana, where she was a regular, gave her the last push and motivation to open something of her own.
 Upon returning to Europe, she went coffee hopping in Berlin and collected ideas for her project.